mmanguno/markov-text-generator/README.md

                          [--punct [punct]]
                          file [file ...]

-Generates text using a Markov text generator.
+Generates text using a Markov text generator

 positional arguments:
   file               the file to read in as source